-The project area is in a rural and mountainous area of Orocovis with abundant vegetation.
-The area directly around the existing building consists of grass and small bushes.
-It is located on a slight slope.
-The existing structure to be repaired is made of concrete with no doors or windows.
-The building appears in a 1995 aerial image but is absent from a 1985 aerial image.
-It is likely, based on information gathered in the field and through the review of aerials, the building was constructed ca. 1990.
+The project area is in a rural and mountainous area of Orocovis.
+The area directly around the existing building consists of grass.
+It is located on a slope.
+The left and rear sections of the storage are inaccessible due to their proximity to the slope.
+The existing structure to be demolished is 22 ft x 10 ft and is made of concrete with a zinc roof.
+The building appears in a 1995 aerial image but is absent from the 1977 historic aerial image.
+It is likely, based on information gathered in the field and through the review of aerials, the building was constructed ca. 1995.
 This structure is modern and does not meet the requirements to be eligible for listing on the National Register of Historic Places.